jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_This is what Left/Right has devolved to.
-Keep in mind, commentators, reporters, and columnists don't go to work like you and then think about the world.
-Being on TV is their job.
-But since too many of us tune-in, our elected politicians are forced to care what they think.
-Real politics put modern technology into ordinary people's hands.
-Once we start concentrating on building our own levers of power, our politicians will be free to help us.
+_Commentators, reporters, and columnists don't go to work then think about the world.
+"Fighting" the other side is their job.
+Since too many of us tune-in, our elected politicians are forced to care what they think.
+Once we ignore this BS, and start building our own levers of power, our politicians will be free to help us.
 [Reader Mode.](https://youtu.be/J2Pjudf0810?start=3)_

 ## The Internet Age Needs a New Philosophy